FAQ: Frequently Asked Questions about Robert A. Heinlein, his works

 The “interesting” universes/realities of the multiverse are the creations of “strong fabulists,” among whom Heinlein was certainly ranked by this time.
 One of those universes was our “consensus reality — not one of the more interesting ones; another was the timeline of the Future History, which Heinlein codenamed after the first person to go to the moon, Leslie LeCroix. — for which reason it was originally proposed to title the Virginia Edition’s revised and corrected publication of the Future History stories Timeline: Leslie LeCroix, but the proposal was vetoed in favor of a more staid title.

 The original Future History was the world of Lazarus Long; the World As Myth, which draws from many timelines, has a parallel view of the Future History from the viewpoint of LL’s mother, Maureen Johnson.
-This is the subject of Heinlein’s last novel.
-To Sail Beyond the Sunset.
+This is the subject of Heinlein’s last novel, To Sail Beyond the Sunset.

 So the short answer is: The Future History is one of many universes in the World As Myth.